JustusAdam/dynamic_content_documentation/source/components.rst

 All **kwcomponents values must as well be either strings or types.
 The **kwargs the wrapped function was called with will be updated with the components corresponding to the keys.

-*Implementation note: since Components are lazy, as such we can already bind them at import time to a partial*
+*Implementation note: since Components are lazy, we can bind them at import time to a partial*

 Components are lazy.
 The ComponentContainer always returns a ``ComponentWrapper`` object, which mimics the underlying wrapped Component.
 This means there will never be a failed component retrieval, even if the actual component does not exist.
 However trying to access atttributes or methods will result in a ``ComponentNotLoaded`` exception.